binahayat00/social-media/README.md

-# social-media
+# Social-media
-this is a Social Media for football lovers in all of world
+This is a Social Media for football lovers all over the world

-you can use it and share.
+You can use it and share it.

-It is written by Django framework and Python language
+It is written in Django framework and Python language

-by Amir Reza Zare
+By Amir Reza Zare

-hope you enjoy it
+Hope you enjoy it